maximmaxim345/cadara/crates/occara/README.md

 ## Development

-To get autocomplete to work on the C++ code, run `touch cpp` and `bear -- cargo build` in this crates directory.
+To get autocomplete to work on the C++ code, run `touch cpp` and `bear -- cargo build` in this crates' directory.
 This will generate a compile_commands.json file. ('touch cpp' will ensure that the C++ code is recompiled)